plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 Because Plausible and Google Analytics measure unique visitors differently, I also looked at the total pageviews.
 These should be identical but they show pretty much the same difference as unique visitors.

 All in all, the difference in stats would mostly come from people blocking the Google Analytics script.
-Google Analytics is listed on many blocklists while the Plausible proxy run as a first-party connection is not.
+Google Analytics is listed on many blocklists while the Plausible proxy runs as a first-party connection and is not.